pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 - `GlobalIdChanging`: Raised right before the `UniqueId` of a component is about to change.
 - `GlobalIdChanged`: Raised right after the `UniqueId` of a component changed.

-## IUxrUnique, IUxrStateSave and IUxrStateSync
+## Interfaces

-These are the 3 core interfaces implemented by `UxrComponent`.
+`UxrComponent` implements 3 core interfaces: `IUxrUnique`, `IUxrStateSave` and `IUxrStateSync`.
 They provide high level functionality used in modules such as multiplayer, state-saving and replays.

 We present a brief overview of these methods below, with detailed technical documentation available in the [state serialization and synchronization](/docs/programming-guide/state-serialization-and-synchronization-introduction) guide